Skip to main content

 Policy governance examines how policies are coordinated at the governmental level, whether other implementation bodies are involved in their delivery, and whether structured mechanisms are available to guide their implementation.

 • One or more programmes of action are underway supporting children’s online safety and participation in the digital environment.
-However, these lack accountabilities such as defined timelines, assigned responsibilities or key performance indicators (KPIs).
+However, these lack accountability, such as defined timelines, assigned responsibilities or key performance indicators (KPIs).

 Table 3: Topic summary - policy governance